Development at Tonbridge Grammar School

 The Development Office works in close partnership with the School and its wider community to identify and build enduring relationships and support for the School’s strategic commitment to resourcing excellence: To provide inspiring, aspirational and modern facilities and learning opportunities to prepare the students of Tonbridge Grammar School for the progressive global society in which we all live.

-Through the generous support of parents, alumni and friends of the School to the School Fund, the learning experience of all students is enriched and on - going refurbishments and small improvements are undertaken each year.
+Through the generous support of parents, alumni and friends of the School, the learning experience of all students is enriched and on - going refurbishments and small improvements are undertaken each year.

 In Autumn 2014, works started on a three - part capital facilities development programme, the first major works at the School since The Hand Building in 2008.
 With majority funding already secured for two elements of the programme, a capital fundraising campaign called Play Your Part was launched to secure funds to complete the programme.
 During academic year 2014 to 2015 the balance of funds was raised for the IBarn, a new build for Sixth Form, and for major refurbishments to Music.
 In September 2015, the students of Tonbridge Grammar School returned to use these inspiring new facilities.